Join ALSETLab

 - If admitted, and offered a Teaching Assistantship, you will be able to shop around to see who you want to work with at the ECSE department.
 Other faculty may have interest in you, you might have a better chemistry with other supervisors, and/or more importantly, other faculty might have the funding to support you as an RA.

-- For me, funding an RA is a risk (I have limited funding), I need to know you well-enough before I fund you.
+- For me, funding an RA is a risk (I have limited funding and usually associated with highly challenging engineering projects), I need to know you well-enough before I fund you.
 So, if you want to work with me, I will give you a short project and see if you can deal with the kind of things I work with.
 If we have good working relationship and you are capable of doing the work, I can see how to get some funding to support you; however, I make absolutely no commitments unless I have accepted this risk and personally discussed it with you when you start working with me.

 RPI’s Admission Requirements